David W. Stark

 David W. Stark (c.
-1879 - c.
-1941) was a member of the Missouri Legislature in the early 20th century.
+1879 – 1940 or 1941) was an American politician.
+He was a member of the Missouri Legislature in the early 20th century.
 He was a farmer in West Line, Missouri.

 Political life

 In November 1910, Stark was elected as a Democrat to the Cass County seat in the Missouri House of Representatives.

 On Monday, May 20, 1911, the St. Louis Globe-Democrat printed a story headed "Drunken Democrats Turn Assembly Into a Sunday Debauch; Liquor-Fired Mob Breaks Up Senate Session; Carouse Is in Celebration of Game Warden."
 In it, the Globe said: